 Fast Data is not a new concept.
 It has been around before Big Data and IoT came into the picture.
 Data partitioning, data warehousing and scaling servers were the steps taken to speed up data retrieval prior to IoT and Big Data.

 The writing on the wall: Big Data volume in no longer the main criteria for gathering quality data.
 Companies are now vying to build better new platforms to solve data warehousing tasks and in processing analytics.
+Organizations are now aware of the fact that Big Data brings value to the business.

 In the modern tech context, Fast Data is about information in real-time or the ability to obtain data insights while it is generated.
 That is why streaming data is so happening now.
 Data streams now occur at thousands of times per second, what is now called Fast Data.